You love having pets in your home, but how do you combat their fur when it sticks to literally everything? Do you find

 The Best Roomba for Pet Hair of 2022

 We perfectly understand why pet parents are crazy about this machine.
-It has all the best features of Roomba.
-It’s as though this vacuum was made to take all the effort off your hands.
+It’s as though Roomba made this vacuum to take all the effort off your hands.

 First, you have a choice in how little you have to think about what this machine does for you.
-You have an option to manually turn it on, or schedule it.
-The popular choice is the latter because you can schedule it to clean daily (or up to seven times a week).
+You have an option to manually turn it on or schedule it.
+That’s great for when you’re at work or sleeping.

 This model automatically adjusts to your floors — a feature we feel is always worth mentioning.
-It’s good for all types of floors, including carpets, tiles, and hardwood.
+It’s suitable for all floors, including carpets, tiles, and hardwood.
 And we love that it has a built-in navigation system — no one loves a lost Roomba.